 We hope that you will never need to complain but if you do, please follow the link on our website to the complaints procedure, speaking to the class teacher in the first instance.
-A full copy of the complaints procedure is available in school and on our website.
+A full copy of the complaints procedure is available on our website.

+Admissions Policy 2023/24

-Admissions Policy 2020/21 Elveden Church of England Primary Academy
+Elveden Church of England Primary Academy